Kinney County, Texas

 Kinney County is a county located in the U.S. state of Texas.
 As of the 2020 census, its population was 3,129.
 Its county seat is Brackettville.
 The county was created in 1850 and later organized in 1874.
 It is named for Henry Lawrence Kinney, an early settler.

 Kinney County's self-proclaimed biggest issue since the 2010s is undocumented immigration from Mexico through the county.
 The county claims it does not have the resources to deal with the large number of migrants, and in 2021 proclaimed a state of emergency.

 History

 Native Americans

 The first inhabitants were 6,000–10,000 years ago and later came to include Lipan Apache, Mescalero Apache, Coahuiltecan, Jumanos, Tamaulipans, Tonkawa, and Comanches.
 These tribes settled in rock shelters in the river and creek valleys, leaving behind artifacts and caches of seeds, implements, burial sites, and petroglyphs.

+Most of the Indians that raided the county after the civil war were the Kickapoo, Seminole, and Lipan Apache.
+These Indians sometimes worked with Mexicans to raid the area.

+The last Native American raid in the county was likely in April of 1881 when Lipan Apaches were attacked by U.S soldiers after the raid on the Frio Canyon in Real County.

 Early explorations

 Saltillo Alcalde Fernando de Azcué passed through the southeast corner of the county in 1665 on an expedition, becoming the first European to cross the Rio Grande.
 Franciscan Brother Manuel de la Cruz explored the county in 1674.
 In 1675, Fernando del Bosque traversed the area on an expedition up the Rio Grande from the city of Nuestra Sra. de Guadalupe.
 He was accompanied by Franciscan friars Juan Larios and Dionisio de San Buenaventura.
 Alonso De León in 1688 discovered French explorer and La Salle expedition deserter Jean Henri in a somewhat confused state of mind, among the Coahuiltecan Indians near the site of present Brackettville, generally believed to be at Anacacho Mountain.
 During the late 18th century, several Franciscans established a settlement on Las Moras Creek near the center of the county.
 In 1834, while the area was still under Mexican control, English land speculators John Charles Beales and James Grant attempted to establish an English-speaking colony called Dolores at the site.
 Streets were laid off and 59 colonists were brought in, but the project was abandoned.